stefnotch/naga_oil/importing_specification.md

 - What parts of the design do you expect to resolve through the RFC process before this gets merged?
 - What parts of the design do you expect to resolve through the implementation of this feature before stabilization?
 - What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?

+# TODO: Test cases

+We should have a repository with lots of shared test cases for implementations.

 # Future possibilities